The management tool too many newsrooms lack

 "We don't really get promoted in journalism," a friend lamented in a group chat where with others in finance, government or marketing, we compared our career paths.
 He wasn't wrong: in one longitudinal study of the media market in Seattle, nearly 40% of professionals surveyed in 2015 were in exactly the same role in 2021.
 Another 30% had left the industry.
 Just 16% had seen career progression within journalism in those 6 years.
 (For comparison if comparison there can be, over the same period in a fast-growth tech company, I was promoted five times.)

 Keeping a job in journalism for six straight years might seem lucky, but it's not good enough.
 Our people deserve career progression and our organisations will be all the better for holding onto and developing our best talent.
 To do that, I've yet to come across a better or simpler tool than the humble career ladder.
 So today for a very practical management lesson is the first of two articles.
-First, let's dive into the elements of good career ladder design and next week, we'll explore how to dramatically improve newsroom leadership with a two-track ladder – or better yet, a jungle gym.
+First, let's dive into the elements of good career ladder design and later, we'll explore how to dramatically improve newsroom leadership with a two-track ladder – or better yet, a jungle gym.

 What is a career ladder?